wwaangg/wwaangg.github.io/_pages/admission.md

 ## Contact

-If you have further questions regarding the degree which are not answered here or elsewhere on the website, please contact me for the MPhil/ME in Artificial Intelligence at 📧<wei.wong@ia.ac.cn>.
+If you have further questions regarding the degree which are not answered here or elsewhere on the website, please contact me for the _MPhil/ME_ in Artificial Intelligence at :point_down:
+{% details Click here%}
+📧<wei.wong@ia.ac.cn>
+{% enddetails %}